Escape Velocity (Battlestar Galactica): Plot

 Chief Galen Tyrol holds a memorial service for his late wife Cally.
 As it concludes, Tory Foster tries to convey her condolences to him.

 Colonel Tigh and Tory later meet the Chief in his quarters.
 There, he confesses that he is still confused by his Cylon identity, but Tory tries to persuade him that he is perfect and that they are superior to humans.
 She suggests that he "switch off" his guilt, but Tigh vehemently disagrees saying that grief is human.

 Tory then visits Gaius Baltar in his sect's quarters.
 As she seduces him while bringing him pain, a group of masked men break in, launch tear gas, deface Baltar's shrine and beat up anyone they can find.
 They demand Baltar surrender himself, but he hides in his alcove.
 The intruders flee when security arrives.
 After the attack, Baltar comforts an older woman who is praying to Asclepius, a god of healing.

 An investigation is launched and Six tells Baltar that the attackers are known as "The Sons of Ares" – a religious sect opposed to Baltar's monotheistic teachings.
 "Head Six" appears to him and says that it seems "the old gods are fighting back."
 She encourages Baltar to coordinate a counter-attack.
 Later, Baltar and his followers break into a polytheistic religious ceremony to denounce the old gods.
-Baltar declares that people are not being told the truth and begins defacing the temple, crushing the items on the alter and denouncing the priestess a witch.
+Baltar declares that people are not being told the truth and begins defacing the temple, crushing the items on the altar and denouncing the priestess as a witch.
 Security personnel arrest him before a riot starts.

 In Galacticas sick bay, Adama meets Roslin, bringing a novel to read aloud during her cancer treatment.

 Down in the brig, Colonel Tigh pays a visit to Caprica Six and asks how she can cope with her guilt in the deaths of billions of human beings.
 He then hallucinates, seeing his dead wife Ellen Tigh in her place and he fearfully leaves.

 On Colonial One, the Quorum meets where Lee Adama challenges President Roslin's latest emergency decree, in response to the religious attacks, which restricts assemblies to twelve people or fewer.
 Roslin assures him that the decree is aimed squarely at Gaius Baltar and his monotheistic sect, but the other Quorum members argue that the decree could be applied to many polytheistic believers as well, whose beliefs approximate parts of Baltar's religion.
 An angry Roslin challenges the Quorum to override her decree, while reminding them of what happened when Baltar was President and warning them of what might happen if he were to obtain significant religious influence.